inasafe/inasafe/docs/source/developer-docs/writing_impact_functions.rst

         parameters = {'threshold': 1.0}

 The class name ``FloodPopulationEvacuationFunction`` is used to uniquely identify this impact function and it is important to make sure that no two impact functions share the same class name.
 If they do, one of them will be ignored.

-The impact function class must inherit by the class ``FunctionProvider`` which is what will make it part of the InaSAFE system.

-The doc string can contain any text documenting the impact function, but it must contain some special symbols recognised by InaSAFE.
-They are

-:author: Name of the individual or organisation who wrote the impact function
-:rating: A numeric rating from 1 to 4 signifying a quality rating of the function.
-This is used in conjunction with similar ratings of input layers and combined into a rating of the resulting impact layer.
-The idea is that a final result is never better than the worst of the inputs and the calculation.
-:param requires: This is a list of keyword value pairs that input layers must fulfil for this impact function.
+The doc string defines the author, the rating and the requirements that input layers must fulfil for this impact function.
 In this case, there must be a hazard layer with subcategory of either 'flood' or 'tsunami', with layertype being 'raster' and unit of meters.
 The other input must be tagged as 'exposure' with subcategory 'population' and also having layertype 'raster'.
 Except for layertype which is automatically inferred by InaSAFE all other keywords must be specified with each layer e.g. by using the InaSAFE keyword editor or by manually editing the keywords file.
-For more information about keywords please refer to :ref:`keywords_system`.

-Following the docstrings are a collection of variables that define and document the impact function.
-They are

-:title: Specifies the title of the impact function as displayed in the InaSAFE user interface
-:parameters: A (possibly ordered) dictionary of parameters that can be configured from the
-             user interface.
-Anything listed here can be modified at runtime by clicking the pencil symbol next to the impact function.
-In this case it is the threshold used to define what water level signals evacuation.

-In addition, there is a collection of text variables used for various levels of documentation of this impact function.
+See also :ref:`keywords_system`.

+The rest of this section comprise the documentation variables and the parameters dictionary which in this case makes one variable available for interactive modification from the user interface.
+In this case, the threshold used to determine whether people should be evacuated is made configurable.
+The default value is set to 1m.

 Impact function algorithm
 .........................